mkava/PFLinnormVikings/CharacterCreation.md

 ## 1) Choose A Concept
 Determine what the concept of the character is.
 Who are you and what do you want to do?

+The goal at the end of character creation is to have a 25 word description of the character that is the essence of who they are.
+Example: I am a Face rogue who bluffs his way into others good graces before betraying them when they least expect it ...and I have a serious sweet tooth.

 ## 2) Character Sheets
 Try out [Character Sheets by Dyslexic Studeos](http://charactersheets.minotaur.cc/).
 It does print with multiple pages, but has additional detail and per-class page that spells out when abilities are available.
 Spellcasters will find this especially useful.